Ejtho/Ejtho/README.md

 - 👋 Hi, I’m Ethan.
-A computer science study currently practicing working with HTML, CSS and JavaScript.
+A computer science student currently practicing working with HTML, CSS and JavaScript.